QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ### Mobile network operator {#mnp}

-Use the method for mobile network operator determination by the client's mobile number.
+Determines mobile network operator ID by the client's mobile number.
 Response returns QIWI provider ID for using in the API method of the client's [mobile phone replenishment](#cell).

 <h3 class="request method">Request → POST</h3>